 Rams are bold enough to work for themselves… and maybe stubborn enough to not work so well with others.

 Uber has become a go-to gig for anyone who wants to control their own fate and work for themselves.

 As an Uber contractor, you get to set your own schedule, and you work when you want to.
 No one is keeping tabs on you.

 You’ll earn money based on a base fare, plus time and distance traveled for each pickup.
-Uber charges a service fee of 20% to 35%, depending on your city.
+Uber charges a service fee.

 If you want to give it a try, you must:

 - Have three years’ driving experience

 - Have an in-state driver’s license and a clean driving record

 - Be able to pass a criminal background check